Here’s the tutorial for the trefoil knot kaleidocycle I posted a video of a few weeks ago!

 Then pass through the green bugle on the other triangle like this:

 Now we add the final gold bugle to make the tetrahedra.
-String 1 gold and pass through the green bugles marked 1 and 2 on the image above, and then through the gold bugle again, like this:
+String 1 gold and pass through the green bugles marked 1 and 2 on the image above, and then again through the gold bugle just added, like this:

-Finally, complete the last remaining face of the tetrahedra by passing through the 2 green bugles and the gold again on the other side:
+Finally, complete the last remaining face of the tetrahedra by passing through the 2 green bugles on the other side and then the same gold again:

 That’s it for the first tetrahedron, now on to the second!